ip-tools/patzilla/README.rst

 Contributing
 ============
-We are always happy to receive contributions, ideas, suggestions and problem reports from the community!
+We are always happy to receive code contributions, ideas, suggestions and problem reports from the community!
 Please use the `issues`_ system for communicating them.

 License
 =======
-The IP Navigator is and will always be free and open source software.
+The IP Navigator is and will always be **free and open source software**.
-It is licensed under the `GNU Affero General Public License <GNU-AGPL-3.0_>`_ and the `European Union Public License <EUPL-1.2_>`_.
+Use of the source code included here is governed by the `GNU Affero General Public License <GNU-AGPL-3.0_>`_ and the `European Union Public License <EUPL-1.2_>`_.
 Please also have a look at the `notices about licenses of third-party components`_.